TuongLinh075/RUBIK-S-CUBE/README.md

 - Servo-controlled mechanical arm for precise cube manipulation.

 ## ⚙️ Setup & Dependencies
-To get started, install the required Python libraries:
+To get started....
--pip install pytorch
--pip install scikit-learn
+To Updating

 ## 📺 Demo Video
 👉 https://youtu.be/sEGKqXdffmA